Discover Govc: set and sync vCenter permissions

 Basicly what I was trying to do is retrieving an unique accountname from FreeIPA and check it against vCenter.
 Because of differences in listing formats that was certainly not as easy as it sounds.

-In my script you will see the option -z in a lot of statements.
+in a lot of statements.
 This tell the script that if the command does not return any results, do something.
 Which is very useful if for example I want to check if a user or a role exists.

 Thoughts